AstroPay: Brand endorsements, partnerships

 AstroPay's marketing strategy has included the development of co-branded products with sports teams and other brand.
 The company sponsored Burnley Football Club during the 2018–19 Premier League season, renewing the partnership for the 2021–22 Premier League season when it became the club's official payment service partner.

 In August 2021, AstroPay entered into a partnership with the Wolverhampton Wanderers for the 2021-22 Premier League season, and the following year, became the team's shirt sponsor.
 Later, in September 2021, AstroPay expanded its partnership with Wolverhampton Wanderers, which included becoming the team's official payment partner and later, in 2023, co-launching a co-branded card.

 Other partnerships include Newcastle United in 2021 in the English Premier League.
 AstroPay made arrangements to ensure that branding and logo would be visible on the pitch-side LED advertising during Premier League matches.

-Furthermore, in June 2022, the company renewed it's partnership with Wolverhampton Wanderers for the 2022-23 Premier League season and launched its Wolves debit card in February 2023.
+Furthermore, in June 2022, the company renewed its partnership with Wolverhampton Wanderers for the 2022-23 Premier League season and launched its Wolves debit card in February 2023.

-Some other notable partnerships include: Universidad de Chile in 2024, Tottenham Hotspurs in 2023-25, and even a collaboration with Lionel Messi across all of Latin America.
+Some other notable partnerships include: Universidad de Chile in 2024, Tottenham Hotspurs in 2023–25, and even a collaboration with Lionel Messi across all of Latin America.